Civil Defence Emergency Management Act 2002

 You could also call this:

-"Important services like power, water, and transport that help keep you safe in an emergency"
+"Important services like power, water, and phone networks that people need every day"

 The Civil Defence Emergency Management Act 2002 has a list of important services called lifeline utilities.
 You can find this list in the act, which is empowered by section 4.
-These services include Radio New Zealand and Television New Zealand.
-They also include companies that run airports, like Auckland and Wellington airports.
-The companies that run ports, like the port in Auckland, are also on the list.
+These services are crucial for people's daily lives.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.